 Ruckus recommends that you limit the use of Loose Mode.
-If you have a large number of VLANS, configuring loop detection on all of them can significantly affect system performance because of the flooding of test packets to all configured VLANs.
+If you have a large number of VLANS, configuring loop detection on all of them can significantly affect system performance because of the flooding of test packets to all configured VLANS.
 An alternative to configuring loop detection in a VLAN-group of many VLANs is to configure a separate VLAN with the same tagged port and configuration, and enable loop detection on this VLAN only.

 When loop detection is used with Layer 2 loop prevention protocols, such as spanning tree (STP), the Layer 2 protocol takes higher priority.
 Loop detection cannot send or receive probe packets if ports are blocked by Layer 2 protocols, so it does not detect Layer 2 loops when STP is running because loops within a VLAN have been prevented by STP.
 Loop detection running in Loose Mode can detect and break Layer 3 loops because STP cannot prevent loops across different VLANs.
-In these instances, the ports are not blocked and loop detection is able to send out probe packets in one VLAN and receive packets in another VLAN.
-In this way, loop detection running in Loose Mode disables both ingress and egress ports.
+In these instances, the ports are not blocked and loop detection running in Loose Mode disables both ingress and egress ports.